-DSL for child The protection in school will relevant ensure all persons who in school, we define to include all staff, agency workers and volunteers Governors) (including who have contact with children/young people
+The DSL for child protection in school will ensure all relevant persons - who in school, we define to include all staff, agency workers and volunteers (including Governors) who have contact with children/young people

-- will know the name of the DSL/DP DSL's, their roles, contact details and who they are - to achieve this the DSL will as a minimum issue contact details outlined at the end of this policy to ALL and will ensure that this information is reviewed/updated and re-issued regularly but at least annually as appropriate - all staff will be provided with basic child protection training (by the DSL or deputy DSL), immediately that they are appointed/placed in school and then attend locally endorsed child protection training for school based staff within a half term. - all staff will receive locally endorsed child protection training for school based staff at least every three (3) years - the 3 yearly training offered to all staff will also be made available to volunteers and governors who have direct contact with children/young people and also any agency workers who are on placement with school at the point of time the training is delivered will also be included in the attendance - ALL will also receive regular safeguarding and child protection updates (regularly and at least annually) from the DSL and the
+- will know the name of the DSL/DP DSL's, their roles, contact details and who they are - to achieve this the DSL will as a minimum issue contact details outlined at the end of this policy to ALL and will ensure that this information is reviewed/updated and re-issued regularly but at least annually as appropriate - all staff will be provided with basic child protection training (by the DSL or deputy DSL), immediately that they are appointed/placed in school and then attend locally endorsed child protection training for school based staff within a half term. - all staff will receive locally endorsed child protection training for school based staff at least every three (3) years - the 3 yearly training offered to all staff will also be made available to volunteers and governors who have direct contact with children/young people and also any agency workers and supply staff who are on placement with school at the point of time the training is delivered will also be included in the attendance - ALL will also receive regular safeguarding and child protection updates (regularly and at least annually) from the DSL and the Dp DSL's which is in line with advice and changing practice - both nationally and locally 9 - the DSL and the Dp DSL's will attend Multi Agency Training every two (2) years for the child protection - the DSL/Dp DSL are supported to update their knowledge and skills on a periodic basis.
+This will be achieved by them accessing e-bulletins, e-learning, briefings, network meetings etc via their appraisal/mentor process and in taking time to read and digest safeguarding developments - opportunities are provided for staff to contribute to and shape safeguarding arrangements and child protection policy and protocols by making recommendations at staff meetings and regular safeguarding updates. - ALL are provided with additional documents included within our policy to ensure that they understand: - who to contact and how to record when they have a concern (white sheet - Record of concern) - who to contact and how to record when a child has made a disclosure to them (pink sheet - Record of disclosure)